Moha0014/Anime-NLP/Anime Proposal.md

  </tr>
 </table>

+## Workflow
+- Preprocessing text
+- Topic Modelling
+- Recommendation system
+- Deployment.

 ## Tools
-There are tools that will be used to achieve the goal of this study, such as: pandas, numpy, matplotlib for discovering the data, The work will be done through Jupyter notebook.
+There are tools that will be used to achieve the goal of this study, such as: pandas, numpy, matplotlib for discovering the data, The work will be done through PyCharm

-## Algorithms
-- K-Nearest Neighbor
-- Logistic Regression
-- Decision Tree
-- Random Forest
-- Extreme Gradient Boost
-- Light Gradient Boost
-- Stacking

-## Questions that needs to be answered:

-- What is the most Income Category based on Attrition Flag?
-- Is the Education Level affect on the Income Category?
-- Does `Customer_Age` influnce the `Marital_Statu?
-- Which income category can be types with card category?
+Visual Studio Code
+Flask
+Figma
+Heroku
+Mallet
+Colab
+(Python Packages)
+Zoom
+Google Drive
+Power Point